avnav-layouts

 Via you open a dialog to configure the panels on a page.

 The available panels are marked red in the screenshot.
-You can select which panels should be visible - depending on the display mode (small/default).
+You can select which panels should be visible - depending on the display mode (small/default/anchor/anchor+small).
 If the "small" checkbox is checked you define a different set up for the small mode.
+The same is valid for the mode "anchor" - i.e. when the anchor watch is active.
 In the example above the top panel is not visible in normal mode, the left panel has a different content in normal and small mode, whereas the bottom panels have the same content both in normal and small mode.
-At "current conditions" you can select if you are editing the panels for normal or small mode.
+The bottom left panel has a different content when the anchor watch is active.
+At "current conditions" you choose for which conditions you are editing.
+To complete the page in the example you need to edit in: normal mode, small mode, anchor mode (no small).

 Both the bottom panels may have 2 rows of widgets (Setting: "2 widget rows").
 Widgets that do not fit any more will be hidden completely.